OverviewTrail Status: Open

 Pureora — Ongarue (2 days, 85km)

-The Timber Trail is a backcountry adventure so a measure of fitness will ensure you enjoy the ride and minimise any muscular injuries.
+The Timber Trail is a backcountry adventure and a measure of fitness will ensure you enjoy the ride and minimise any muscular injuries.
 Parts of the trail are quite remote and will require riders to be self-reliant or hire a guide.

 - The trail rises to 980m above sea level and can be cold, even on a summer’s day.
 Riders are encouraged to carry warm clothing and wet weather gear at all times.